 14.02.4 Soil Amendment for Irrigation of Turf at Newly Licensed Premises.
 Proof of proper soil preparation is required before installation of plant material.
 Penalties may apply if soil amendment is not completed prior to the installation of plant material.
 Proper soil amendment is the equivalent of adding approved compost at a rate of four cubic yards per 1,000 square feet of permeable area, incorporated (roto tilled) to a depth of six inches.

 Adding soil amendments to landscaping is promoted by Denver Water as a best management practice, particularly because it is a one-time investment that builds water conservation into a yard’s design.
-Making water conservation a routine habit can help keep drought at bay, as suggested by the utility’s Conservation Plan.
-A Denver Water survey of one neighborhood found that water-wise remodeling of one’s yard, whether xeriscaping or raised beds, could significantly reduce the 12 gallons per square foot of irrigated area that are used annually for the typical Denver residential landscape, while also remaining aesthetically pleasing.
+Making water conservation a routine habit can help keep drought at bay, as suggested by the utility’s Efficiency Plan.
+Denver’s Water-Wise Landscape handbook recommends adding compost as a soil amendment in order to facilitate increased soil water storage and overall better conditions for growing plants, creating a thriving and aesthetically pleasing landscape.

 Other Colorado Programs and Policies

 Soil amendment requirements are nothing unusual in the state of Colorado.
 According to Bob Yost, Chair of the Rocky Mountains Organics Council and Chief Technical Officer of A1 Organics: “They have had a notable positive impact beyond soil benefits, e.g. economic income which is realized through reduction of water consumption and less need for fertilizers.”
 Indeed, adding one percent of organic matter to the top six inches of soil can increase the soil’s water retention capacity to 27,000 gallons of water per acre, according to USDA’s Natural Resource Conservation Service.